Generative Adversarial Networks for Image Super-Resolution: A Survey: GANs for image super-resolutions

 \subsection{Unsupervised GANs for image super-resolution}

-Collected images in the real world have less pairs.
+Collected images in the real world have less pairs, \textcolor{black}{which suffers from challenge for supervised GANs in SISR}.
 To address this phenomenon, unsupervised GANs are presented \cite{yuan2018unsupervised}.
-It can be divided into four types, i.e., improved architectures, prior knowledge, loss functions and multi-tasks in GANs in unsupervised ways for image super-resolution as follows.
+Unsupervised GANs for image super-resolution can be divided into six types: improved architectures, prior knowledge, loss functions, multi-task learning, real image super-resolution and real-world LR image synthesis in GAN-based unsupervised super-resolution, as follows.